-Whilst it was stated earlier that the major influence on mohair quality is genetics, the role of nutrition needs to be acknowledged.
+While it was stated earlier that the major influence on mohair quality is genetics, the role of nutrition needs to be acknowledged.

 There is a direct correlation between liveweight and fibre diameter.
-As liveweight increases, so too does fibre diameter and vice versa.
+As liveweight increases, fibre diameter increases and vice versa.
 Therefore, management, in terms of stocking rate and nutrition, has an important role to play.